 Re-Submitting a Research in Robotic Surgical Technology Grant Criteria

-If you have previously submitted an RRSTG that was not funded, you may resubmit the same application during the next submission cycle.
+If you have previously submitted an RRTG that was not funded, you may resubmit the same application during the next submission cycle.
 Resubmissions must adhere to the following:

-- Include the letter from the Research Foundation indicating what needed to be altered in your original RRSTG application.
+- Upload the letter from the Research Foundation indicating what needed to be altered in your original RRTG application.